ReeezZ/rust_guitar_app/.llm/instructions.md

 - Leverage Rust's type system for safety and clarity
 - Follow Leptos patterns for component composition and state management

+## Comments in code

+- Try to avoid comments in code
+- comments should never describe something that is obvious from the code itself
+- code should be written in a self descriptive manner to avoid comments

 ### Important Files to Consider

 - `src/main.rs`: Application entry point